yogthos/prag-prog-re-frame-article/README.md

-# Introducing Re-frame
+# Re-framing your Expectations

+If you've been keeping up with JavaScript front-end development, then you've probably heard of React by now.
+React is a user interface library that was open sourced by Facebook, and quickly gained popularity among front-end developers.

+One of the key insights behind React was that DOM manipulation is computationally expensive, and tends to be a performance bottleneck for many applications.
+React addresses this problem by keeping a Virtual DOM, and computing changes against it.
+Once the final set of changes is produced it is then applied to the actual DOM.

+This approach unburdens the developers from having to manually optimize DOM updates in their applications.
+The developer can now work from the perspective that the whole page will be repainted any time a change occurs, while React figures out the minimal set of DOM elements that actually need to be updated.

-This article will walk you through the basics of using ClojureScript [re-frame](https://github.com/Day8/re-frame).
-Re-frame is a framework built on top of [Reagent](http://reagent-project.github.io/) library.
-This article will introduce basic concepts behind re-frame, and illustrate using JavaScript interop using the [Chart.js](http://www.chartjs.org/) library.
-We'll be building a small application that will load JSON data from the Reddit API, and visualize it.
+React approach to UI development happens to be a perfect fit for a functional language.
+This article will give you a taste of developing an application using ClojureScript [re-frame](https://github.com/Day8/re-frame) framework built on top of React.
+We will introduce basic concepts behind re-frame, and illustrate JavaScript interop using the [Chart.js](http://www.chartjs.org/) library.

 ## Prerequisites